paritytech/reed-solomon-novelpoly/reed-solomon-benches/README.md

 To build that a `clang` based toolchain is required.

-Install `cargo install honggfuzz` and run with
+Install `cargo install hongg` and run with

-Run the fuzzer with `cargo hfuzz run fuzzit`.
+Run the fuzzer with `cargo-hongg run fuzzit`.